 It’s really case by case, but I was able to get boxes from big-name stores like Kmart to small milk bars.
 You also do not need bubble wraps.
 They’re not a necessity unless you’re packing items commercially, sending them out to your customers.
 Your towels, and clothes that you do not wear will do just as good of a job.
 You will be saving up to a couple of hundred dollars by not purchasing any boxes and packaging materials.
 Be creative and make your St Kilda move more affordable!

 6. Study your council rules – avoid fines and save on general clean up

 Depending on the council you’re in, you will have different options for getting rid of old furniture and white goods.
-Councils will pick up your old unwanted/broken furniture and other items either through a booking or during a set hard waste pick up dates.
-The kind of items that you can leave at your curve for pick up can vary slightly from council to council but usually toxic wastes and tyres are not allowed and you may end up with a fine.
+Councils will pick up your old unwanted/broken furniture and other items either through a booking or during a set of hard waste pick-up dates.
+The kind of items that you can leave at your curve for pick up can vary slightly from council to council but usually toxic wastes and tires are not allowed and you may end up with a fine.